OpenSaMD/OpenSaMD/docs/data-protection/data-protection-statement-website.md

 > It's painful - but you will have to go through the entire text and adjust it to your own company website
 > where necessary.
 We hope this template still hopes you with a general structure.

-# Website Data Protection Statement for Data Subjects Pursuant to Articles 13 and 14 of the EU General Data Protection Regulation
+# Website Data Protection Statement

+For Data Subjects Pursuant to Articles 13 and 14 of the EU General Data Protection Regulation

 Data protection is a particularly high priority for the management of \<enter company name\>.
 The use of the website of \<enter company name\> is possible without any indication of personal data; however, if a data